 GLMM (glmer, lme4) with Gamma error distributions with mean daytime temperature, mean nighttime temperatures and daily temperature variance as response variables were used to test for the capacity of L. tridentata to create stable microclimates.
-The shrub ID + microsite as a random effect to control for the repeated measures.
+The shrub ID + microsite as a random effect to control for the repeated measures.can you put in previous para and simplify the whole thing a bit – ie Generalized linear mixed models were used to examine… and family was fit according to these rules… (then citation to it)?
+Or leave all written out – ok too.

 Redundancy analysis (RDA, vegan) order to test for shifts in the shrub microsite and associated annual communities influence on insect community composition.
 In order to separate the responses of the vegetation factors to the blooming factors from the effect of the blooming itself, the dataset was split into pre-blooming and blooming, and analyses were run separately on each subset.
 Arthropod abundances were Hellinger transformed to lower the weight of rare RTU (Legendre and Gallagher, 2001).
 Microsite, percent annual cover, annual richness and heterospecific annual bloom density were used as constraining variables in the ordination.
-In order to test for the significance of the constraining variables in explaining the variation, a permutation ANOVA (anova.cca) was used on each RDA.
+In order to test for the significance of the constraining variables in explaining the variation, a permutation ANOVA (anova.cca) was used on each RDA (Cite vegan package or MEE paper).

 Ecological effect sizes

 To compare the ecological effect of shrubs and blooming on five community response metrics (floral visitation of M. glabrata, arthropod abundance, arthropod species richness, percent annual cover and annual species richness), and to estimate the biological importance of statistically significant differences the effect size estimate RII was calculated (Armas et al., 2004).
 The equation: RII= treatment-controltreatment+control was used.
 Treatments were shrub microsite or blooming, while the controls were open microsite or pre-blooming.
-Microsites were matched when calculating the metric and non-matching sites were excluded from calculations.
-This metric ranges from −1 to +1, is symmetric around 0, and negative values indicated relative competition whilst positives indicate facilitation.
+Only paired microsites in the data were used to calculate effect sizes.
+This measure ranges from −1 to +1, is symmetric around 0, and negative values indicated relative competition whilst positives indicate facilitation (citation).
 To determine if the effect was significantly different from 0, 95% confidence intervals around mean values were bootstrapped (boot, R), stratified by the focal shrub ID to account for the repeated measures study design.

 Results